yaraiosdev/vapor/README.md

 # Endpoints

-Endpoints with literal and readable URLs is what makes an API awesome.
-So to make everything easy and convenient for you, we have specified how you should do it.
+Endpoints with literal and readable URLs are what make an API awesome.
+To make everything easy and convenient for you, we have specified how you should do it.

 ## Anatomy of an endpoint